chaitanyame/windows-powershell-utilities/README.md

 # hourlyreminder

-this is read me file for hourlyreminder
+this is read me file for hourlyreminder from windows machine.